 I noticed that most of the crowd turned towards the right, so we also headed in that direction to the end of the beach.
 We walked up over a headland, and we were about to descend down into the next bay.
-There in the distance, past another headland, were the beach boxes!
+There in the distance, past yet another headland, were the beach boxes!
 We now knew we were going in the right direction.

 It took us about twenty-five minutes to walk along the beachfront to reach the beach boxes.
 The day we were there it was sunny but also very windy.
 There were only a few people on the beach, so no crowds.
 A lot of people were doing what we were doing, walking along photographing the beach boxes.